 About the Center for Plant Conservation

-The mission of the Center for Plant Conservation is to conserve and restore the imperiled native plants.
+The mission of the Center for Plant Conservation is to ensure stewardship of imperiled native plants.

 The Center for Plant Conservation (CPC) is a one-of-a-kind network of conservation partners, collectively known as CPC Participating Institutions (PIs; now including more than 60 institutions), that collaboratively work to save the imperiled plants of the United States and Canada.
 CPC PIs maintain the CPC National Collection of Endangered Plants, a living conservation collection of imperiled plants, by working to collect and manage living seeds and plants, advancing our understanding of threats as well as means to save these species, and by communicating with partners within the CPC network to ensure that all are using the best and most up-to-date means possible to Save Plants.

 Greater than the sum of its parts, the CPC network saves more plant species together than would ever be possible alone.
 This is done through the timely sharing of information, data and expertise and facilitated by the community of practice that is CPC where the world’s experts regularly convene to discuss and apply methods that result in far greater numbers of plants saved from extinction.

 Without plants there would be no us.
 Plants are integral to our quality of life and essential to our very survival.
 Plants clean the air, water and soil and provide food, clothing, medicine and shelter for the Earth’s 7 billion human inhabitants.
 Plants also hold an immeasurable intrinsic value, providing beauty, tranquility and escape from an ever increasingly chaotic world.
 Integral to the world’s ecosystem, plants and their incredible diversity make life as we know it possible.

 How we Save Plants:

 - We advance the science of saving plants.

 - We apply this science to save imperiled plant species here in North America.